Sagar2366/linux_the_final_boss/Day_08/notes_and_exercises.md

-# Day 08: File Management, Editors & Terminal Shortcuts (nano, vi/vim)
+# Day 08: Editors & Terminal Shortcuts (nano, vi/vim)

 ## Learning Objectives
 By the end of Day 8, you will: